Golders Green Crematorium

 Golders Green Crematorium and Mausoleum was the first crematorium to be opened in London, and is one of the oldest crematoria in Britain.
 The land for the crematorium was purchased in 1900, costing £6,000 and the crematorium was opened in 1902 by Sir Henry Thompson, founder of the Cremation Society.

 Golders Green Crematorium, as it is usually called, is in Hoop Lane, off Finchley Road, Golders Green, in northwest London, near Golders Green Underground station.
 It is directly opposite the Golders Green Jewish Cemetery.
-(Golders Green is an area with a large Jewish population.)
-The crematorium is secular, accepts all faiths and non-believers; clients may arrange their own type of service or remembrance event and choose whatever music they wish.
+The crematorium is secular and accepts all faiths and non-believers.
 The crematorium gardens are listed at Grade I in the National Register of Historic Parks and Gardens.